 6. Film application here

-beads & dots – the most common of adhesive application methods
+Adhesive beads & dots – most common of adhesive application methods

 One of the most common adhesive application methods are beads and dots.
-Beads and dots are usually applied through different dispensing nozzles which allow for precise placing of the dot or bead.
-The simplest form of a nozzle is a hand held squeeze bottle, however in industrial application other, more advanced equipment are used.
+Adhesive beads and dots are usually applied through different dispensing nozzles which allow for precise placing of the dot or bead.
+The simplest form of a glue dot applicator machine is a hand held squeeze bottle, however in industrial applications other, more advanced equipment is used.

-There are several equipment that is used for creating precise and consistent beads and dots in certain patterns.
+There are several pieces of equipment that are used for creating precise and consistent beads and dots in certain patterns.
 These include handguns, automated pneumatic guns, automated electric guns and jetting.
-The advantage of applying beads and dots is that the equipment offers complete control over where the adhesive is applied as well as how much of adhesive is used.
+The advantage of applying adhesive beads and dots is that the equipment offers complete control over where the adhesive is applied as well as how much of the adhesive is used.
 However, purchasing the equipment may be rather expensive even though costs are reduced due to minimum adhesive loss.

 Hose fed handguns are common hot melt adhesive application equipment.
 They can be used for horizontal gluing on flat panels with nozzles that create dots or spiral patterns.
 Hose fed handguns offer more consistent output than cartridge guns.

-Pneumatic air driven guns are often used when automated application of dots or beads is desired.
-The automated systems guarantee accurate timing, and they are not affected by adhesive viscosity or system pressure.
-Nowadays, the most innovative automated pneumatic gun application equipment are reliable and have a long service life, which reduces replacement costs.
-Most systems can run at speed of 3500 cycles per minute or more.
+Pneumatic air driven guns are often used when automated adhesive application of dots or beads is desired.
+The automated glue application systems guarantee accurate timing, and they are not affected by adhesive viscosity or system pressure.
+Nowadays, the most innovative automated pneumatic gun application equipment is reliable and has a long service life, which reduces replacement costs.
+Most of this adhesive equipment can run at a speed of 3500 cycles per minute or more.

 Automated electric gun

-When better pattern control and consistency are required for high speed applications, automated electric gun is a proper option.
+When better pattern control and consistency are required for high speed adhesive applications, an automated electric gun is a proper choice of equipment.
 They usually incorporate an all-electric driver which optimizes performance.
-As the use of compressed air and dynamic seals are not used, automatic electric guns have lower costs and require minimum maintenance.
+As compressed air and dynamic seals are not used, automatic electric guns have lower costs and require minimum maintenance.
 Their service life is also generally longer than the one of pneumatic systems, which makes it one of the cheaper adhesive application methods.

 Jetting is a non contact adhesive application method which is used only for applying dots and beads.
 In electronics assembly, jetting is a common application method since it allows for dispensing material in small spaces.
 In this adhesive applicator machine the jet moves above the substrate and uses a high speed mechanism to shoot precise and consistent dots, patterns or lines onto the substrate.
 This allows for extremely fast and accurate application of adhesives.
 Additionally, the jets require minimum cleaning and maintenance, which reduces costs.

 Spray application of adhesives